shokokb/personal-study/doc/DataStructure/List.md

 # Python List vs Deque Cheat Sheet

+- If you want FIFO or LIFO, deque is the best.
+- If you need index access or sorting, use a list.
+- If you remove items from the front a lot, always use deque, not a list.

 | Operation                | Python List             | Time Complexity | Deque                  | Time Complexity |
 |--------------------------|-----------------------|----------------|-----------------------|----------------|
 | Access by index          | l[i]                  | O(1)           | N/A                   | N/A            |